Dean Nalder: Early life

 Nalder was born in Narrogin, and raised on a farm at Wagin, in Western Australia's Wheatbelt region.
 His father, Cambell Nalder, was a National Party member of parliament, and his grandfather, Sir Crawford Nalder, was a leader of the Country Party of Western Australia and Deputy Premier of Western Australia.

 Nalder attended Wesley College, Perth for his secondary education, and attended Curtin University of Technology, graduating in 1988 with a bachelor's degree in business, economics and financial management.
 In 1995, Nalder completed a graduate diploma in applied finance from the Securities Institute of Australia.

 He worked for the ANZ Bank from 1990 until 2008.
 Various promotions during those years saw him moving successively to Sydney and Melbourne.
 In 2004, he returned to Perth, to take up the position of general manager retail for South Australia and Western Australia.
 In 2008, Nalder joined Australia Post as state commercial manager, leaving the organisation in 2010, rather than move to the eastern states.

-Australian Rules football career
+Australian rules football career

-Between 1988 and 1991, Nalder represented the South Fremantle Football Club, appearing in 30 matches in the West Australian Football League (WAFL).
+Between 1988 and 1991, Nalder played Australian rules football for the South Fremantle Football Club, appearing in 30 matches in the West Australian Football League (WAFL).
 He represented South Fremantle as a centre half-forward in the 1989 2nd semi-final of the WAFL.

 He retired in 1992 due to injuries.